pan1kt/GamingTweaks/README.md

 ## Windows Timers
 After Windows 10 1809+, we have a forced synthetic QPC timer of 10mhz, <br/>
-If you dont have compatibility issues or the needs of DX12/RTX its recommended to use previous versions. <br/> The commands i will show will usually be the best, but you could fit in a special case..
-Test it. <br/>
+If you dont have compatibility issues or the needs of DX12/RTX its recommended to use previous versions. <br/>
-If you still see stuttering/problems, you can try changing: HPET(BIOS) / useplatformtick

 **For best common configuration, paste this in Command Promt:**